rossgk2/sign-doc-reuploader/README.md

 ### Special case: using the default port for HTTPS

-Since 443 is the default port for HTTPS, then if the Angular app is hosted on port 443, then you should be able to navigate to https://some.url and be redirected to https://localhost.
+Since 443 is the default port for HTTPS, then if the Angular app is hosted on port 443, you should be able to navigate to https://some.url and be redirected to https://localhost.
 Thus, when the Angular app is hosted on port 443, the above step (3) simplifies to:

 3. Ask an administrator to add `http://some.url` to the list of forwarding URLs that your Adobe Sign account recognizes as legitimate.